linto-ai/linto-diarization/simple/README.md

 |:-|:-|:-|
 | `<HOST_SERVING_PORT>` | Host serving port | 80 |

-> *diarization uses all CPU available, adding workers will share the available CPU thus decreasing processing speed for concurrent requests

 ### Using celery
 >LinTO-diarization can be deployed as a micro-service using celery.
 Used this way, the container spawn celery worker waiting for diarization task on a message broker.